-My days are busy and varied – usually, I’ll see a list of clients for toxin, dermal filler and skin boosting treatments.
+My days are busy and varied – usually, I’ll see a list of clients for anti-wrinkle injections, dermal filler and skin boosting treatments.
 As well as injectables, we’ll talk about skincare, and I may recommend a range of other treatments including IPL, peels and Dermaroller.
 It all depends on what the client wants to achieve, what’s realistic, and what will give best results.

 What about outside of DS?

 I’m often found in meetings , or training for Galderma – they’re the people who produce Restylane.
 I also lecture at conferences, so am often preparing talks and workshops during conference season – at the moment, I’m prepping for FACE, which is coming up in June.

 I’m also on the Governance Group for the IHAS ‘Treatments You Can Trust’ scheme which means I will be attending meetings, contributing to articles for the Keogh Review and other regulatory activities.
 I will also take calls from Journalists who want quotes for some deadline they are working on.

 Wow – you’re one busy lady, and well informed about what’s going on in the industry!
 Who better to ask which treatments are the ‘ones to watch’ – it’s always good to have a bit of insider knowledge, after all…